dmikusa/cf-debug-tools/README.md

     JAVA_OPTS: -Djava.security.egd=file:///dev/urandom -XX:NativeMemoryTracking=summary -XX:+PrintHeapAtGC -XX:+PrintGCDetails -XX:+PrintGCTimeStamps
 ```

+### Logs

+When you run the dump.sh script and grab the Java NMT logs, there's a lot of output that get's generated.
+The easiest way to handle this is to run `cf logs app-name > app-name.log` in a terminal before you start the app.
+This will capture a complete set of logs from app startup until you see a problem.

+With that log file, you can use the build-graph.py script also included make sense of the logs.
+The script will parse through and process the Java NMT stats, the output from top and any crashes it detects.
+It will then generate graphs to show the memory usage as reported by those tools over time.

+To run the script, simply run `python build-graph.py <log-file-name>`.
+Please note that the script requires matplotlib and python-dateutils.
+These can be installed by running `pip install matplotlib python-dateutils`.

 ## License
 The cf-debug-tools project is released under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).